Arven-code/Javascript-project-2026-Data-Visualisation/projet_irlandais_repo/README.md

 ## 5. Data sources

 The primary sources of the project are the files from which the map is built.
-This distinction is important since the map does not begin as an image.
-It begins as a relation between two kinds of material: a statistical table and a geographic file.
-The statistical table gives the values to be represented.
-The geographic file gives the shapes onto which those values can be placed.
+This distinction is important since the map does not begin as an image, but rather as a relation between two kinds of material: a statistical table and a geographic file.
+The statistical table gives the values to be represented, whilst the geographic file gives the shapes onto which those values can be placed.
 The visualisation is therefore produced by making these two sources correspond.
 The main statistical source is the Central Statistics Office’s Census of Population 2022 Profile 8 - The Irish Language and Education.
 From that source, the project uses two downloaded comma-separated values files.

 The first file is: